Get debt relief now. We've helped 205 clients find attorneys today.

 • Are your cars insured?

-Once the required questions are out of the way, the trustee will ask questions specific to your case.
-For instance, the trustee could ask for a more detailed explanation about your property exemptions, the expenses claimed on Schedule E, or your income.
+After the required questions, the trustee will ask questions specific to your case.
+For instance, the trustee could ask for a more detailed explanation about your income, expenses, or property exemptions.

 Creditor Questions at the 341 Meeting